gengzhi-ihep/multi-lattice-indexing/README.md

 * Modify the file 'configure' to assign your path to binary mpif90, library of openmpi, gsl and fgsl.

 * Then run ./configure.

-After that, two binary files will be created in ./bin.
+* After that, two binary files will be created in ./bin.

 ################################

 ################################
 * How to use:

-* A list of portable python scripts are used to run all steps, including peak search with XDS, run multi-lattice indexing,

-* data integration and merging with XDS, reject overlapped reflections between multiple files and indexing of SFX data.
+* A list of portable python scripts are used to run all steps, including peak search with XDS, running multi-lattice indexing, data integration and merging with XDS, rejection of overlapped reflections between multiple files and indexing of SFX data.

-* The python scripts are placed in ./scripts.
+* The python scripts are placed in subdirectory ./scripts.

 * An example of using these scripts is provided in a file named 'example_command.txt'

+* Two input files are required for running multiple lattice indexing: SPOT.TXT in SR (or SPOTS.TXT in SFX) and a configuration file param.config

-* When indexing with above scripts, a spot positions list ('SPOT.TXT') containing peak coordinates in unit of pixels must be provided.
+* When indexing with above scripts, a list of spot positions ('SPOT.TXT') containing peak coordinates in unit of pixels must be provided.

-* Another required file is a configuration file ('params.config').
+* Another required file is a configuration file ('param.config'), see examples.

 ################################